-Arsenic is a naturally occurring mineral that causes bladder, lung and skin cancer, as well as harm to the skin and lungs.
-Arsenic is found in drinking water in at least 48 states, and can also contaminate food, particularly rice and rice-based products.
+Arsenic is a naturally occurring mineral that causes bladder, lung and skin cancer as well as harm to the skin and lungs.
+Arsenic is found in drinking water in all 50 states, and can also contaminate food, particularly rice and rice-based products.

 In 2001, the EPA set a legal limit for arsenic in drinking water of 10 parts per billion, or ppb.
 But the EPA’s analysis showed that this limit was not low enough to protect public health, potentially causing up to 600 cancer cases in 1 million people who drink arsenic- contaminated water for a lifetime.
 A more recent EPA analysis, from a 2010 draft report, suggests that arsenic is much more toxic than previously estimated.